WaShindeiru/esp32_iot/README.md

 # esp32_iot

-A Esp32-based IoT project that reads temperature and humidity data from a sensor DHT11 and sends it to a Go server via http.
-Esp32 project is built ESP-IDF and FreeRTOS
+ESP32-based IoT project that reads temperature and humidity data from a DHT11 sensor and sends it to a Go server via HTTP.
+This project was built with the help of ESP-IDF and FreeRTOS.
+The data is preserved in a PostgreSQL database.
+There might be multiple devices sending the data, and each device has its own API key.

 ## How to run:
 ### Server